memfault/interrupt/_drafts/separating-keys-from-firmware.md

 ### Requirements

 Our goal is simple:
-1. We want a general method to separately load firmware and unique parameters onto devices
+1. We want a general method to separately load firmware and unique parameters. onto devices
-2. We want to keep the number of programming steps to a minimum, and rely on widely available tools
+2. We want to keep the number of programming steps to a minimum and rely on widely available tools.
-3. We want to use off the shelf tools such as Make, python and shell scripts rather than build a custom solution.
+3. We want to use off the shelf tools such as Make, Python, and shell scripts rather than build a custom solution.

 ### Hardware and Software

-This blog post was written using using a SAMR35-based LoRaWAN nodes.
+This blog post was written using a SAMR35-based LoRaWAN node.

 LoRaWAN relies on a few device parameters that have to be unique:
-1. the DevEUI (unique device ID),
+1. the DevEUI (unique device ID)
 2. the AppEUI (unique application ID)
-3. the AppKey (encryption key used during activation).
+3. the AppKey (encryption key used during activation)

  The LoRa nodes for this example are connected to [The Things Network](https://www.thethingsnetwork.org/) (a.k.a.
 "TTN"), which has a CLI that we can use to get the parameters and register new devices.

-All of our firmwre is written in C and compiled with GCC.
+All of our firmware is written in C and compiled with GCC.
 We use J-Link Commander for programming, and a `Makefile` with some bash scripts for automation.